Vindexus/DungeonWorld/classes/medium.md

 >Ask the player what the seance looks like.
 Do they require materials?
 Are there candles?
 Do they sit quietly or is there chanting?

 >How does it feel when a spirit enters them?
 What does it look like to someone watching?

+>When the character **learns something about the spirit** this is something that the spirit has been able to convery them.
+This could be anything: name, something they love, something they hate, the manner of their death, something they left unfinished, their age, gender, favorite food.

 ### Spiritual Guidance
 You may spend 1 parity to reroll any move associated with the domain of the spirit within you.